 - Note 1: Omarks the standard semester for the subjects the students will study.
 Students can study in the following semester if they cannot obtain the credits in this semester.
 The timetable for a subject may change year by year.
-Please check the timetable for Liberal Arts subjects issued every year. - Note 2: Field Research in an English-speaking country through the short-term overseas education, etc. or the study of Online English Seminar I / II / III through self-initiated learning can be included in the English credits required for graduation.
+Please check the timetable for Liberal Arts subjects issued every year. - Note 2: The study of Online English Seminar I / II / III through self-initiated learning can be included in the English credits required for graduation.
 In addition, there is a credit recognition system for foreign language proficiency tests and language training.
-Please refer to the sections on English and Liberal Arts Education in the Student Handbook and the "Handling of Credit Recognition for Foreign Language Proficiency Tests, etc." - Note 3 Due to the requirements of organizing the timetable, Communication I A and Communication I B are designated for the 1st semester, while Communication II A and Communication II B are designated for the 2nd semester. - Extra credits obtained by taking English-conducted classes in Area Courses and Social Cooperation Courses can be calculated on the column of "English". - Note 4 In order to acquire the license of education personnel, students need to take two credits in "Japanese Constitutional Law." - Note 5 Select one language from German, French, Spanish, Russian, Chinese, South Korean and Arabic - Note 6 Select from "Fundamental Data Science" or "Data science for education". - Note 7 Select one or more subjects from among "Experimental Methods and Laboratory Work in Physics", "Experimental Methods and Laboratory Work in Chemistry", and "Experimental Methods and Laboratory Work in Biology". - Take "Experimental Methods and Laboratory Work I (1 credits)" and "Experimental Methods and Laboratory Work II (1 credits)" of the same subject in Physics, Chemistry, or Biology.
+Please refer to the sections on English and Liberal Arts Education in the Student Handbook and the "Handling of Credit Recognition for Foreign Language Proficiency Tests, etc." - Note 3 Due to the requirements of organizing the timetable, Communication I A and Communication I B are designated for the 1st semester, while Communication II A and Communication II B are designated for the 2nd semester. - Extra credits obtained by taking English-conducted classes in Area Courses and Social Cooperation Courses can be calculated on the column of "English". - Note 4 In order to acquire the license of education personnel, students need to take two credits in "Japanese Constitutional Law." - Note 5 Select one language from German, French, Spanish, Russian, Chinese, South Korean and Arabic - Note 6 Select from "Fundamental Data Science" or "Data science for education". - Note 7 Select one or more subjects from among "Experimental Methods and Laboratory Work in Physics", "Experimental Methods and Laboratory Work in Biology". - Take "Experimental Methods and Laboratory Work I (1 credits)" and "Experimental Methods and Laboratory Work II (1 credits)" of the same subject in Physics, Chemistry, or Biology.
 Taking only course I or II is unacceptable. - Note 8 This includes Advanced Seminar, Foreign Languages, Area Courses, Information and Data Science Courses, Social Cooperation Courses, and Foundation Courses.